the-red-feather/thesis/communication/log/week-44.md

 From a scientific POV:
 - bad UI leads to bad insight.
-  - Lots of operations and actions leading to a tiny sliver of insight has a small change of meaning anything, scientificly
+  - Lots of operations and actions leading to a tiny sliver of insight has a small change of meaning anything, scientifically
-- if exploration is not fun and encouraged, people will not explore.
+- if exploration and experimentation is not fun and encouraged, people will not explore.
   - This will put a lit on discoveries.
-  - Accidents therefore are less likely to happen.
+  - Positive accidents therefore are less likely to happen.

-Dont throw the baby out with the bathwater.
+Don't throw the baby out with the bathwater.
 Salvaging operation: do not dismiss the tools, just move them to the 21st century